syncfusion-content/blazor-docs/blazor/dialog/draggable.md

 # Draggable in Blazor Dialog Component

-The Dialog supports to `drag` within its target container by grabbing the Dialog header, which allows the user to reposition the Dialog dynamically.
+The [Blazor Dialog](https://www.syncfusion.com/blazor-components/blazor-modal-dialog) supports to `drag` within its target container by grabbing the Dialog header, which allows the user to reposition the Dialog dynamically.

-To get started quickly with draggable in [Blazor Dialog Component](https://www.syncfusion.com/blazor-components/blazor-modal-dialog), you can check the video below.
+To get started quickly with draggable in Blazor Dialog Component, you can check the video below.

 {% youtube "https://www.youtube.com/watch?v=qNW5d7C2L7g" %}